openvinotoolkit/openvino/docs/articles_en/openvino_workflow/openvino_intro/Device_Plugins/config_properties.md

                  properties and configuration values at runtime.

-The OpenVINO™ toolkit supports inference with several types of devices (processors or accelerators).
-This section provides a high-level description of the process of querying of different device properties and configuration values at runtime.
+This article provides an overview of how to query different device properties and configuration values at runtime.

 OpenVINO runtime has two types of properties:

-- Read only properties which provide information about the devices (such as device name or execution capabilities, etc.) and information about configuration values used to compile the model (``ov::CompiledModel``) .
+- **Read only properties** which provide information about devices, such as device name and execution capabilities, and information about configuration values used to compile the model - ``ov::CompiledModel``.
-- Mutable properties which are primarily used to configure the ``ov::Core::compile_model`` process and affect final inference on a specific set of devices.
-Such properties can be set globally per device via ``ov::Core::set_property`` or locally for particular model in the ``ov::Core::compile_model`` and the ``ov::Core::query_model`` calls.
+- **Mutable properties**, primarily used to configure the ``ov::Core::compile_model`` process and affect final inference on a specific set of devices.
+Such properties can be set globally per device via ``ov::Core::set_property`` or locally for a particular model in the ``ov::Core::compile_model`` and ``ov::Core::query_model`` calls.

 An OpenVINO property is represented as a named constexpr variable with a given string name and a type.
-The following example represents a read-only property with a C++ name of ``ov::available_devices``, a string name of ``AVAILABLE_DEVICES`` and a type of ``std::vector<std::string>``:
+The following example represents a read-only property with the C++ name of ``ov::available_devices``, the string name of ``AVAILABLE_DEVICES`` and the type of ``std::vector<std::string>``:

 .. code-block:: sh

    static constexpr Property<std::vector<std::string>, PropertyMutability::RO> available_devices{"AVAILABLE_DEVICES"};

-Refer to the :doc:`Hello Query Device С++ Sample <openvino_inference_engine_samples_hello_query_device_README>` sources and the :doc:`Multi-Device execution <openvino_docs_OV_UG_Running_on_multiple_devices>` documentation for examples of using setting and getting properties in user applications.
+Refer to the :doc:`Hello Query Device C++ Sample <openvino_inference_engine_samples_hello_query_device_README>` sources and the :doc:`Multi-Device execution <openvino_docs_OV_UG_Running_on_multiple_devices>` documentation for examples of using setting and getting properties in user applications.